MicrosoftDocs/power-automate-docs/articles/minit/process-mining-desktop-sizing.md

 The size and complexity of the event log data have a direct impact on the performance of PAPM.
 The larger and more complex the data, the more hardware resources are needed to process and analyze them.
 The size of the data is determined by the number of events, the number of attributes, and the cardinality of the attribute values.
 The complexity of the data is determined by the number of variants, the number of activities, and the degree of concurrency and loops in the process.
 The following are some general guidelines to reduce the size and complexity of the data:

-- Filter out irrelevant or redundant events and attributes before transforming the CSV file into SQLite file.
+- Filter out irrelevant or redundant events and attributes before data ingestion.
 - Reduce the number of unique values of the attributes by grouping or aggregating them into meaningful categories.
 - Use a suitable mining attribute that captures the main behavior of the process and avoids creating too many variants.
 - Use a suitable time granularity that reflects the temporal dynamics of the process and avoids creating too many events.